JSpdx/Portfolio/README.md

 ### Overview

-During my time as an intern at Prosper IT Consulting, I did full stack work on a content management system for a theater production company called Stumptown Stages.
+During my time as an intern at Prosper IT Consulting, I did full stack work on a content management system for a theater production company.

 ### Features added